 Projects

-Cooperative Control of Human-Driven and Connected Automated Vehicles in Signal-Free Urban Networks
+Connected-Automated Vehicles Orchestrating Human-Driven Vehicles in Signal-Free Urban Networks

 Cooperative traffic control is a progressive alternative to conventional traffic signalization in connected environments.
 This research exploits the untapped potential of Connected Automated Vehicles (CAVs) to regulate mixed traffic consisting of CAVs and human-driven vehicles (HVs) to enhance traffic operations in urban networks.
 The integration of artificial intelligence and wireless communication technologies in CAVs enables coordinating the movement of HVs approaching intersections in conflicting directions to pass through without interruption safely.
 This research develops a cooperative control mechanism for coordinating the movement of HV platoons led by CAVs at intersections to minimize traffic congestion, energy consumption, and the emission of air pollutants in signal-free urban networks.